kunukn/react-collapse/README.md

 #### `className`: PropType.string

 You can specify a className with your desired style and animation.
-By default `kn-react-collapse` will be added to the component.
+By default `collapse-css-transition` will be added to the component.

+#### `classNameAppend`: PropType.string

+You can specify a className to appended.
+Best used if className property is not to be used.

 #### `transition`: PropType.string